2020 Federal Standard of Excellence

 5.4 Did the agency have policies and procedures to secure data and protect personal, confidential information?
 (Example: differential privacy; secure, multiparty computation; homomorphic encryption; or developing audit trails)\

 - As an operating division of the U.S. Department of Health and Human Services, ACL follows all departmental guidance regarding data privacy and security.
 This includes project-specific reviews by ACL’s Office of Information Resource Management (OIRM), which monitors all of ACL’s data collection activities to ensure the safety and security of ACL’s data assets.
 In FY19, ACL awarded a contract to stand up a “Data Council” to enhance the quality, security, and statistical usability of the data ACL collects through its evaluation, grant reporting, and administrative data collections, and to develop effective data governance standards.
-In addition, each funding opportunity announcement states that “a data and safety monitoring board (DSMB) is required for all multi-site clinical trials involving interventions” (see for example The FOA for Disability and Rehabilitation Research Projects (DRRP): Assistive Technology to Promote Independence and Community Living (Development) HHS-2019-ACL-NIDILRR-DPGE-0355).
+A Data Governance and a Data Quality working group have been established to actively address these goals.
+In addition, each funding opportunity announcement states that “a data and safety monitoring board (DSMB) is required for all multi-site clinical trials involving interventions” (see for example the FOA for Disability and Rehabilitation Research Projects (DRRP): Assistive Technology to Promote Independence and Community Living (Development) HHS-2019-ACL-NIDILRR-DPGE-0355).

 5.5 Did the agency provide assistance to city, county, and/or state governments, and/or other grantees on accessing the agency’s datasets while protecting privacy?